-Everyone shares one habit that stuck, piece of advice, or lesson they learned the hard way.
-Taps the wisdom already in the room and makes people feel valued for their experience.
+Everyone shares one habit, piece of advice, or lesson they learned the hard way.
+Taps wisdom already in the room and makes people feel valued for their experience.

 6-40 people